richardgaywood/paydata.org/content/sprawlrunners/magic/arcane_backgrounds.md

 * AB(physad) - the classic Shadowrun physical adept.
 Doesn't have an arcane power skill.
 Rules are the same as Sprawlrunners RAW.
 * AB(mage) - shamans, hermetic mages, chaos mages, etc etc. All types of "normal" mages.
 The arcane power skill is Magic, which comes in two variants; one linked to Smarts, one linked to Spirit.
 More on that below.

-Mages start play with **three** free Powers, and can get more via the New Powers Edge, as usual.
+Mages start play with **three** free Powers, and get more via the New Powers Edge, as usual.

 ## The Magic skill